Your Monday briefing - Mind Of The Geek

 PS

-• Here is our Mini crossword, and a clue: British “Bye, bye!”
-(Four letters).
-You can find all of our puzzles here.
+• Here is our Mini crossword, and a clue: Capital of Vietnam (five letters).
+You can find all our puzzles here.

-• The word “déshyberné” – one of the the malapropisms of the late comedian Norm Crosby – first appeared in The Times yesterday, as the Twitter bot noted @NYT_first_said.
+• The word “hyperfuturist” – about a new video for Lil Nas X – first appeared in The Times yesterday, as the Twitter bot noted @NYT_first_said.

-• Thomas erdbrink, our correspondent in Iran for eight years, will become our very first office manager for Northern Europe.
+• Azam Ahmed, who became our Mexico office manager in 2015, won the Michael Kelly Award for covering the brutal cycles of violence plaguing Latin America and the Caribbean “with a deeply felt humanity.”